Sport in Lesotho

 Sports form a part of the culture of Lesotho.
 Football is the most popular sport in the country.

-History
+Olympics

 Lesotho first participated at the Olympic Games in 1972.

 By sport

 Cricket

 The Lesotho national cricket team is an associate member of the ICC.

 Football

 Football is the most popular sport in the country.
 The national team, governed by the Lesotho Football Association represents Lesotho in various competitions, however, it has never qualified for the FIFA World Cup.
 The Lesotho Premier League is the top league of the country.